 Program Director, Sr. Lecturer

-Most recently, she was the Regis College Associate Dean of Academic Programs at Regis University in Denver, Colorado.
-Prior to joining Regis, she was an Assistant Professor of Social and Philosophical Foundations of Education at Appalachian State University in Boone, North Carolina, and a Postdoctoral Fellow in the Education Department at Lawrence University in Appleton, Wisconsin.
+Most recently, she was the Regis College associate dean of academic programs at Regis University in Denver, Colorado.
+Prior to joining Regis, she was an assistant professor of social and philosophical foundations of education at Appalachian State University in Boone, North Carolina, and a postdoctoral fellow in the Education Department at Lawrence University in Appleton, Wisconsin.

-Her scholarly interests include questions concerning the human condition, especially those raised by existential philosophy; the role aesthetic experiences play in the process of understanding and meaning-making; critical social justice theory in teacher education; and the importance of the liberal arts in higher education.
+DeSisto’s scholarly interests include questions concerning the human condition, especially those raised by existential philosophy; the role aesthetic experiences play in the process of understanding and meaning-making; critical social justice theory in teacher education; and the importance of the liberal arts in higher education.